Cray-HPE/docs-csm/operations/utility_storage/Move_Unmanaged_Ceph_OSDs.md

 ## Prerequisites

-This procedure requires administrative privileges and assumes `osd` as the service name for unmanaged OSDs, as shown in the example output above.
+This procedure requires administrative privileges and assumes `osd` as the service name for unintentionally unmanaged OSDs, as shown in the example output above.

 ## Procedure

-Perform the following steps on every storage node that has unintentionally unmanaged OSDs.
+Perform the following steps on only one storage node.

-1. (`ncn-s#`) Create a service specification YAML file with the following content:
+1. (`ncn-s#`) Create a service specification YAML file with the following content (replace the `service_name` field with the actual service name.
+Do not replace the `service_type` field, as it should be `osd` regardless of the service name):

     ```yaml
     service_type: osd